mbonne/migrate-jss-client/README.md

 The URL of your **OLD** JSS.
 This is your current JSS to which the clients you are moving are currently enrolled.

-To stor the URL of current server at time of script run:
+To store the URL of current server at time of script run:
 `/usr/local/bin/jamf checkJSSConnection | head -1 | awk '{print $4}' | sed "s/...$//"`

-Might be dangerous to use this here.
-But used here for testing purposes only.
+Might be dangerous to use this here instead of explicitly specifying url.
+Used here for testing purposes only.

 ###### `new_jss_url`
 The URL of your **NEW** JSS.
 This is your "destination" JSS to which the